Tattoodo launches tattoo booking platform for individual artists

 Tattoodo is based in Copenhagen and was founded in 2013 by a group of founders that include Ami James, formerly of the reality shows Miami Ink and NY Ink.

-Up until now, Tattoodo has focused on creating content about artists and the wider culture and growing its directory.
+Tattoodo has until now focused on creating content about artists and the wider culture and growing its directory.
 Initial growth of the Tattoodo artist and studio directory came through outreach to popular artists, attending conventions, spreading content online, and reaching out to James‘ network.

 The Tattoodo app for iOS and Android has been downloaded more than 4 million times, according to a statement provided to VentureBeat.